CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 If the infrastructure is able to directly serve static files, without configuring a web server first, this speeds up delivery.
-Moreover, caching these files in a third-party Content Delivery Network (CDN) will reduce latency for users.
 This is useful mainly for static HTML/JavaScript applications.

 ## License